 We cut by hand with small serrated sickles to cut the decorative varieties so they are in line for making bunches.

-When we cut Grosso for distillation we use a Japanese tea plucker.
-It is like a hedge trimmer with handles on each end.
-It takes two people to carry it and a third to hold the large silk bag into which the flowers are blown.
+When we cut Grosso for distillation we use serrated sickles or a Japanese tea plucker.
+It is like a hedge trimmer but with handles on each end.
+It takes two people to carry it for cutting and a third to hold the large parachute like bag into which the flowers are blown.

 When do oil producing lavender plants become productive and how long do they live?

 It is best to cut them back before they bloom for the first couple of years to make the plants bushier.
 We start distilling with them in the third year.

 They live anywhere from five to twenty years.

 Our still handles 15 kilos at a time.

 We take cuttings from the youngest established plants each new year and then raise them in our greenhouse until they are strong enough to plant out after the frost is over.

 If you buy them from a nursery try to find one growing them in a similar climate.